top of page

 • Somebody told me to wipe out the accounts.

-It’s subtle, but dangerous.
+It's subtle but incredibly dangerous.

 Why?